 Remember to bring your child’s home school dairy with them to each session so we can make note of the story of the week and the activities your child has completed.
 Talk to your child at home, ask questions, this promoted the thinking process and the understanding of spoken language.
 Ask questions about their day in preschool; ask about your child’s friends at school; ask about the story of the week; ask what fruit your child enjoyed at fruit and milk time.

 Numbers and shapes are everywhere

 In Pre-School we gain our number awareness through number rhymes.
 The children would love for you to sing these at home too!
-At registration, the children count their friends and register their friends – this helps with recalling our friend’s names and numbers.
+At registration, the children count their friends and register their friends – this helps with recalling our friend’s names as well as counting in sequence.
 In our mathematics area, we use blocks to build and position, and we explore shapes pictured on the resources or in the provision.
-This provides us a baseline of knowledge for when we enter Foundation 1.
+This provides us a baseline of knowledge for when we enter Foundation One.

 Parent/ carer helpers

 If you are a parent/ carer with moments spare to visit school and read with the children, we have a wide selection of books the children would adore sharing with you.
 Being so busy in school, extra helping hands are much appreciated.
-If you are interested in stopping by at school during the session to help with the children’s learning, please raise this interest with your child’s class teacher.
+If you are interested in stopping by at school during the session to help with the children’s learning, please raise this interest with Miss Osborne.